 Select a revised payment plan

-If you want to change the overall repayment terms for your loan, MyFedLoan has a repayment calculator that can help estimate what your new monthly payment would be if you decided to change it.
+If you want to change the overall repayment terms for your loan, MyFedLoan repayment calculator can help estimate what your new lower monthly payment would be if you decided to change it.
 To access this, go to its online platform and click “repayment schedule estimator.”
 This is located in the section called “view your options.”
 Which surprisingly enough is located in a page labeled “delinquency and default.”

 You have to supply some information yourself, like for example, the current interest rate on your loan, the total loan amount, how many months you have been paying, how many dependents you have, what your annual expected income is, and your geographic location.
-You will also need to indicate whether you’re married, head of household or single The calculator will then tell you which of the plans make the most sense based on your particular financial situation.
+You will also need to indicate whether you’re married, head of household or single The repayment calculator will then tell you which of the plans make the most sense based on your particular financial situation.

 Need help deciding what option is best?
 Just complete the form below to speak directly to an independent counselor who can help guide you.